Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 Let’s compare two cars, a Toyota and a Rolls Royce.
 Ultimately people purchase these cars to drive but each product captures a different type of buyer.
 A Toyota buyer most likely desires a reasonable price whereas a Rolls Royce buyer may be more concerned with brand name and quality.
 By understanding the actual product you can target the proper audience.
 Rolls Royce targets people with a lot of money and shows their cars in luxury malls.
 Do you think Rolls Royce would be successful if they marketed to the average person?

-We identified why consumers buy a product and created an actual product but the journey doesn’t end here.
+We identified why consumers buy a product and create an actual product but the journey doesn’t end here.
 There are additional features to be added such as warranties, after-sale service, delivery, and credit.
 Once again these are additional things that may influence a buyer’s decision to purchase a product.
 You may offer a product that solves a problem and it may be an amazing product but if you offer no warranty or have terrible customer service your chance for repeat customers is lowered.

 My apartment in Bangkok was a great example of an augmented product.
 The price was a bit higher than the average but the management was amazing.
 They always smiled, upgraded me to a bigger apartment at no additional cost, and even gave me a gift when I moved out.
 Because of this, I wouldn’t even think twice about finding a place to live in Bangkok, I would go back in a heartbeat.